Tutorials

 Articles

 What Is a Polymer Clay Cane?
-Millefiori, Flower Canes, and Cane Slices Explained
+Millefiori Explained

-A plain-English guide to polymer clay canes, millefiori, flower canes, reduction, slicing, and when to use a cane over a backing sheet instead of building the whole piece from patterned clay.
+A plain-English guide to polymer clay canes, millefiori, flower canes, reduction, slicing, and when to use a cane over a backing slab instead of building the whole piece from patterned clay.

-Polymer Clay Buttons: Hole Placement, Flat Baking, and Consistent Thickness
+Polymer Clay Buttons: Holes, Flat Baking, and Thickness

 Small button sets fail when the holes are too close to the edge, the blanks bake unevenly, or the thickness drifts from one button to the next.
 This guide shows the repeatable build path that keeps polymer clay buttons more consistent and easier to test on garments.

-Polymer Clay Striped Buttons, Chevron Wraps, and Drum Blanks
+Polymer Clay Striped Buttons: Chevron Wraps and Drum Blanks

 Patterned polymer clay buttons get much easier when you lock the blank size first, then build stripes, chevrons, or wrapped sidewalls around that structure.
 This guide covers a clean build order for flat sew-through buttons and short drum blanks.

-Polymer Clay Surface Applique, Confetti, and Inlay for Flat Builds
+Polymer Clay Surface Applique and Confetti Inlay Guide

 If an inspiration piece looks like it was built from placed petals, dots, lips, stars, or tiny cut motifs, this is usually the technique family you need.
 Learn when to applique, when to press pieces flush, and how to keep flat builds crisp instead of lumpy.